mabel-dev/tarchia/README.md

 Updates are atomic due to them being effected when the catalog is updated.
 Failed updates may leave artifacts (like orphan files), but the update was either successful or not, there is no partial success.
 As storage is cheap, if the cost of a failed commit is orphaned tables, that should be acceptable.

 Pruning is only effective for columns that are sorted, or nearly sorted, or columns with values that appear for limited periods of time.
 Attempting to prune on a column like Gender which has very few, highly recurrant values, is likely to be a waste of effort, pruning on dates when working with log entries, is likely to be quite effective.

+It's intended that indexes will operate at a leaf manifest level, providing a balance between too many indexes (one per blob) and too few indexes (one per dataset).
+This is still to be worked through.

 ## API Definition